Tom Allen (comedian): Radio

 Allen has co-written and recorded two series of The Correspondent for BBC Radio 4.
 In 2009, he made guest appearances on Loose Ends and The Richard Bacon Show.

 He took the lead role of young Pip Bin in the BBC Radio 4 comedy Bleak Expectations, which has so far run to five series (2007, 2008, 2009, 2010 and 2012), co-starring with Anthony Stewart Head and Richard Johnson.

 In 2008, he recorded a radio adaptation of The Wooden Overcoat with Julia Davis and David Tennant, written by Mark Gatiss.

 Allen has also guested as a panellist on BBC Radio 4's Just a Minute, in August 2015 and February 2017.
 He was also a guest presenter on the 9th episode of the 86th series broadcast in April 2021.

 In 2018, as part of a series of comedy stand-up specials on BBC Radio 4, a programme titled Tom Allen Is Actually Not Very Nice was broadcast on 22 April.
 The show was then extended to a series with four episodes broadcast in December 2019.

-Doctor Who audio
+In 2024, Allen joined Virgin Radio UK and presents Sunday afternoons 12:30 pm–4:00 pm.

+Audio dramas and podcast

 Allen portrayed Oliver Harper, the travelling companion of the First Doctor and Steven Taylor during a limited three-story arc in the Big Finish Productions audio dramas based on the Doctor Who series, released in 2011.
 His character is a city trader from 1966, who joined the First Doctor and Taylor in the audio plays The Perpetual Bond, The Cold Equations and The First Wave.
 Harper was the first ongoing companion created for the Companion Chronicles range.

-Podcast

 Since October 2015, Allen has co-hosted the podcast Like Minded Friends with comedian Suzi Ruffell.
 He also guested on Ruffell's other podcast, Out with Suzi Ruffell.